Provably Uncertainty-Guided Universal Domain Adaptation: Conclusion

 In this paper, we propose a new framework to reduce the influence of the domain misalignment and balance the predictions of known and unknown target samples.
 Its core idea is to estimate the probabilities of target samples belonging to the unknown class by the largest number of neighbors with the same label searched from the source domain, and detect the unknown samples via mapping the features in the original feature space into a linear subspace to reduce the influence of domain misalignment.
 Also, our method balances well the confidences of known target samples and unknown target samples via an uncertainty-guided margin loss.
-As demonstrated by extensive experiments, our method sets the new SOTA performance in various subtasks on three public datasets. \\ \\ {\bf Data Availability Statement} \\ The datasets generated during and/or analysed during the current study are available in the Office-31 repository \href{https://faculty.cc.gatech.edu/~judy/domainadapt/}{[\underline{Link}]}, the OfficeHome repository \href{https://www.hemanthdv.org/officeHomeDataset.html}{[\underline{Link}]}, and the VisDA repository \href{https://github.com/VisionLearningGroup/taskcv-2017-public/tree/master/classification}{[\underline{Link}]}. \\ \\ {\bf Declarations} \\ The authors have no relevant financial or non-financial interests to disclose.
+As demonstrated by extensive experiments, our method sets the new SOTA performance in various subtasks on three public datasets.